We prioritise the safety of our staff, students and visitors above everything .

 We want all of our students to feel safe in College, and work to protect anyone who may be vulnerable or at risk of harm.

-We are committed to safeguarding and providing a safe environment for all of our learners to enjoy, including young people and vulnerable adults.
+We are committed to safeguarding and providing a safe environment for all learners to enjoy, including young people and those that are vulnerable.

 We achieve this in many ways, including:

 - obtaining Disclosure and Barring Service (DBS) checks and other relevant pre-employment checks on all staff and volunteers

 - obtaining DBS checks on learners who will be working with children or vulnerable adults as part of their course

 - organising learner risk assessments where appropriate: these may be carried out if learners have an unspent criminal record, or pending court cases

 - ongoing staff training